mlc-ai/mlc-zh/chapter_end_to_end/index.md

-from tvm.script import tir as T, relax as R import numpy as np from tvm import relax
+from tvm.script import tir as T, relax as R import numpy as np from tvm import relax import IPython
-# This is needed for deferring annotation parsing in TVMScript
-from __future__ import annotations import IPython
 ```